pharriso/ansible_workshop/exercises/ansible_rhel/tower-api/README.md

 # Exercise 7 - Tower API

 Ansible Tower has a RESTFUL API, which we'll explore a little here.
-This means that Tower allows us to move away from CLI driven automation with Ansible to API driven automation.
+Tower allows us to move away from CLI driven automation with Ansible to API driven automation.
 An example use case may be to call the Ansible Tower API from a 3rd party system such as ServiceNow or perhaps part of a CI/CD pipeline.

-To explore the API navigate to https://*public_IP*/api/v2/ where *public_IP* is the public IP of your Tower instance.
+To explore the API navigate to https://**public_IP**/api/v2/ where **public_IP** is the public IP of your Tower instance.

 ![apiv2](tower-api-v2.png)

 ## Calling the API to check status:

-Calling the API ping can be a useful 'health' check. https://*public_IP*/api/v2/ping/
+Calling the API ping can be a useful 'health' check. https://**public_IP**/api/v2/ping/

 ![ping](tower-api-v2-ping.png)